 Before telling your co-workers:

 Despite your best efforts, some of your co-workers may treat you differently after you tell them you have dementia.
 This may be beyond your control.
-However, if it becomes an obstruction to you doing your job, your employer or the Alzheimer Society may be able to help.
+However, if it becomes an obstruction to you doing your job, your employer or your local Alzheimer Society may be able to help.